Toyota Racing – Daniel Hemric

 NASCAR Xfinity Series Quotes

-TALLADEGA, Ala.
-(April 21, 2021) – Joe Gibbs Racing driver Daniel Hemric was made available to media via videoconference prior to the Talladega race earlier today:
+KANSAS CITY (October 19, 2021) – Joe Gibbs Racing driver Daniel Hemric was made available to media via videoconference prior to the Kansas race weekend today:

 DANIEL HEMRIC, No. 18 Poppy Bank Toyota Supra, Joe Gibbs Racing